dscook/topic-classification-with-kbs/README.md

 Texts, `anchor_text_en.ttl`, from DBpedia were downloaded to earlier.
 1. Execute the cleanup anchors script, `cd kb-classifier/phrase-generation-wiki` followed by `python cleanup_anchors.py`.

+For MeSH:

+1. Edit the `kb-classifier/phrase-generation-mesh/cleanup_mesh.py` file to contain the location where the MeSH RDF file, `mesh2019.nt`, was downloaded to earlier.
+1. Execute the cleanup MeSH script, `cd kb-classifier/phrase-generation-mesh` followed by `python cleanup_mesh.py`.